 LVT 2014 r 2012 wh 2009 rosé Advancing domaine, propelled by the son Rémi.
 The bottle versus bulk proportion is rising all the time, and is now about 60% all the wine, with two-thirds of that in Visan itself.
 The domaine is officially organic, and is moving towards biodynamic practices.
 The Pouizins also have 5 hectares of lavender, from which they make an essential oil of lavendin, from the abrial variety.

 LVT 2011 r Olivier is a trained oenologue from the Montpellier Wine School, who worked as assistant in Saint-Joseph and Condrieu before starting his own cellars in 2000.
 Modern wines, the best of which is the Vieilles Vignes.
 They could be more relaxed.
 Until late 2000s whole bunch fermentation on whole range, now the Vieilles Vignes and Louise-Amélie are the two whole bunch wines, the Devès destemmed.
 The domaine converted to organic in 2013.

-LVT 2016 r 2016 wh 2015 rosé Now in his forties, the enthusiastic Vincent started on his own in 1998, when he left the Visan Co-opérative.
-Organic and some biodynamic measures here.
-Promise in the classic wines, there has been a risk of high extraction in the "top" wines, but that heas eased into the 2010s.
-From 2009 they have had 1,300 bottles of red Châteauneuf-du-Pape.
+LVT 2019 r 2016 wh 2015 rosé Now in his forties, the enthusiastic Vincent started on his own in 1998, when he left the Visan Co-opérative.
+It is a domaine that is both organic and biodynamic.
+Quality is high, and consistent.
+There has been a risk of high extraction in the "top" wines, but that eased into the 2010s.
+From 2009 there have been 1,300 bottles of red Châteauneuf-du-Pape.
 The two Visan reds are both concrete vat raised.
 The 2014 Visan red was a most enjoyable w.o.w. wine, while the 2016 Côtes du Rhône 100% Nature sans soufre ajouté red (zero sulphur) was an intricate, pleasing **** wine.
 The 2017 old vine Marius Visan red, mainly Grenache topped up with Syrah, was a most intricate, thought-provoking ****(*) wine.

 LVT 2013 r An address to note.
 The family have been Co-operateurs at Visan, with 47 hectares in total – 33 ha at Visan and 14 ha at Tulette.
 In 2009 Xavier took 7 hectares to work on his own.
 It is shaping up to be an above average estate.
 There are organic practices here.